Reviewing Kodiak Sciences Inc. (KOD)'s and OncoCyte Corporation (NYSEAMERICAN:OCX)'s results | New Business Observer

 Liquidity

-The shares of both Kodiak Sciences Inc. and OncoCyte Corporation are owned by institutional investors at 46.3% and 31.2% respectively.
-Kodiak Sciences Inc.’s share held by insiders are 0.3%.
-Comparatively, 23.9% are OncoCyte Corporation’s share held by insiders.
+Kodiak Sciences Inc. and OncoCyte Corporation has shares owned by institutional investors as follows: 46.3% and 31.2%.
+Insiders owned 0.3% of Kodiak Sciences Inc. shares.
+Competitively, insiders own roughly 23.9% of OncoCyte Corporation’s shares.

 Performance